 So basically this girl spoke to an organizing expert and found that the real reason she can never find anything to wear in the morning and she hates everything in her closet is because most of us only wear about 20 percent of our closet (if that) and we’re forced to weed through 80 percent of our closet that is for an old us.
-It holds value to us as a memory or as a different version of ourselves but doesn’t work for the person and life we have now, and therefore, we hate everything in our closets because most of it is just not representative of who we are and where we’re at in our lives right now.
+It holds value to us as a memory or as a different version of ourselves but doesn’t work for the person and life we have now.
+So we hate everything in our closets because most of it is just not representative of who we are and where we’re at in our lives right now.

 That really resonated with me.

 I may have no good reason for getting rid of something.
-I may have spent a lot on it, it may still be in style, but I’m not excited to wear it, but it’s taking up room in my closet, making it hard to find things I do want to wear and making me feel like I don’t love anything in my closet.
-That’s why I decided I’m cleaning it all out.
-It might be something I loved once or a DVF wrap dress I hope one day will be vintage that my daughter will love.
-I’m getting rid of it all to make space for the new me and the clothes that match.
+I may have spent a lot on it, it may still be in style, but I’m not excited to wear it, and it’s taking up room in my closet, making it hard to find things I do want to wear.
+That in turn, makes me feel like I don’t love anything in my closet.
+After reading that, I decided I’m cleaning out my entire closet.
+It might be something I loved once or a no longer currently in style DVF wrap dress that I hope one day my daughter will love.
+But I’m getting rid of it all to make space for the new me and the clothes that match.

 The truth is, we are constantly evolving.
 And I’m a total different person than I was even a year ago.
 My style has changed, I’ve changed, my priorities have changed, and I want my wardrobe to reflect that.
 I shouldn’t feel bad that I no longer love the clothes I once did.
 I also shouldn’t not buy things because my closet is overflowing with things that don’t fit me, or hold onto things because of the memories they hold (that’s what pics/insta is for, right?).